 Concerta Lawsuit Information

-Concerta lawsuits are being filed since this Attention Deficit Disorder (ADD) drug has been associated with a risk of suicidal thoughts and heart attacks.
+Lawsuits are being filed against concerta after the Attention Deficit Disorder (ADD) medication was linked to an increased risk of suicidal thoughts, gynecomastia and heart attacks.
 Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson), however, never added this side effect to the medication’s label.
 Many attorneys brought their cases to court arguing that the absence of a proper warning led many patients to take this medicine without adequate knowledge of its dangers.
 Since methylphenidate is usually used to treat children and adolescents, doctors may have chosen to prescribe them a different therapy for their condition.

 If you or one of your kids suffered from priapism, suicidal thoughts or cardiovascular issues after taking this prescription stimulant, you should seek the help of a competent Concerta lawyer to file a claim.
 We can offer our legal services for free, call us now for a hour-long, complete consultation about your rights.